Events & programs

 Schedule of Events:

-10am-5pm—”Wetlands”, presented by the Allen County Public Library, location is in Youth Services at the Main Branch located at 900 Library Plaza, Fort Wayne, IN 46802.
-For more information contact Angie Fetters—Nitza at firstname.lastname@example.org.
+10am-5pm—Wetland Activities, join the Allen County Public Library for crafts and activities in the Children's Services department at the Main Branch located at 900 Library Plaza, Fort Wayne, IN 46802.
+For more information contact Angie Fetters—Nitza at email@example.com.

-10am – Wetland Animals and Plants hike, presented by ACRES Land Trust, location is the Tom and Jane Dustin Nature Preserve, 1802 Chapman Road, Huntertown, IN 46748.
-For more information, please contact Lettie Haver at email@example.com.
+10am – Wetland Animals and Plants hike, join ACRES Land Trust for a slideshow in their office, followed by a walk through the foever-protected woods to discover the plants and animals of Cedar Creek Corridor's wetlands located at the Tom and Jane Dustin Nature Preserve, 1802 Chapman Road, Huntertown, IN 46748.
+For more information, please contact Lettie Haver at firstname.lastname@example.org.

 12pm – Wetlands at Work hike, presented by the City of Fort Wayne and the Allen County Partnership for Water Quality, location is Camp Scott, 3615 Oxford Street in Fort Wayne, 46806.
 For more information, please contact Susan Beck at 260-427-6213 or email@example.com.